So many fine things get more active in the spring. Like fish. And the anglers who love to catch them.

 Speaking of little things, we are also a wonderful destination for those smallest anglers, the ones who will always remember their first worm and first perch.

-If you would like to introduce a child to the fun of fishing, remember that New York State's Department of Conservation makes it even easier by having Free Fishing Days.
+If you would like to introduce a child to the fun of fishing, remember that New York state DEC makes it even easier by having free fishing days.
 All participants can try it without needing a fishing license.
-This year, it is the weekend of June 24-25, 2017, and on November 11, 2017.
-For kids, a simple rig from the shore can lead to big excitement.

 We have the gear and bait shops, the marinas, the experts, and the geography that adds up to a great day on the water.
 And will make it even more likely that you have a spectacular day!